Translation Apps for Legal Translators

 26. Fluency Now.
 This is a CAT tool with a focus on translation memory for individual freelancers.
 It also includes proofreading, project management, and statistics tools for companies.

-Bonus: Tools that aren’t specifically made for translators (but will still be of great use)
+Bonus: Productivity tools that aren’t specifically made for translators (but will still be of great use)

 27. Grammarly.
 Even though many CAT tools have built-in features to conduct proofreading, it’s still a good idea to use dedicated external tools every now and then.
 It’s also possible to integrate Grammarly into your browser to use it on websites.